 But the question that will be the focus of this litigation is when did Janssen first learn of all the risks and side effects of Elmiron?
 Janssen may be arguing at trial that it was the last to know.
 This will be a hard argument to sell, right?

-Over 900 Elmiron lawsuits have been filed as of May 2022.
-More victims are hiring a lawyer.
+Elmiron lawsuits have been filed as of March 2023 in state court and in the federal class action.
 An Elmiron class action MDL was created to rope off these lawsuits 16 months ago.
 There are many more Elmiron eye injury lawsuits coming in the months ahead.

 You should act now if you have an eye injury claim because there are deadlines to sue because of the statute of limitations.
 But that does not mean you cannot bring an Elmiron lawsuit if your injury occurred some time ago.
 Most states have a discovery rule which means the statute of limitations does not begin to run until you know or have reason to know how you were injured.
 Until recently, no one connected the dots between eye injuries and Elmiron.

 This needs to be flushed out.
 The argument against an Elmiron recall is that this medication is the only path to resolve IC for some patients.
-But if this argument that Elmiron is not a game changing treatment for IC patients carries water, the risk is hardly worth the benefits and maybe the FDA should consider an Elmiron recall.
+But if this argument that Elmiron is not a game-changing treatment for IC patients carries water, the risk is hardly worth the benefits and maybe the FDA should consider an Elmiron recall.
+(Note: this is probably not the case but we are basing that conclusion on what Elmiron patients are telling us, not medical research.)

 Since its initial release back in 1996, Elmiron has always been viewed as a relatively safe drug with few significant risks or serious side effects.
 All that has changed very drastically in the last year.